-The role of Transition Management begins as soon as any company begins to consider outsourcing.
-Initially, the Transition manager is generally involved in creating the financial case for the project, and enabling the decision to outsource.
-While the cost reductions obtained, and the return on investment or payback period differ from case to case, it is generally accepted that outsourcing results in cost reduction of 20-50%.
-Returns on any outsourcing initiative can be maximized by ensuring that it is done as part of an overall strategy; there is adequate investment in the project and is implemented well.
+The role of transition Manager begins as soon as any company begins to consider outsourcing.
+Initially, the transition manager is generally involved in creating the financial case for the project, and enabling the decision to outsource.
+The return on investment or payback period differ from case to case.
+It is generally accepted that outsourcing results in cost reduction of 20-50%.
+Returns on any outsourcing initiative can be maximized by ensuring that it is done as part of an overall strategy.
+There is adequate investment in the project and is implemented well.